-Pre-Existing Conditions Aggravated By a Car Accident
+Pre-Existing Conditions Aggravated by a Car Accident

 Pre-Existing Condition Definition and the Eggshell Skull Rule